All posts

 If the IRS approves the application, it issues Form 6166 as the official certificate of tax residence for the year or years requested.

-Many taxpayers choose to prepare Form 8802 using Form8802.com to help ensure the application is completed accurately and in accordance with IRS requirements.
+Many taxpayers use a guided preparation service to file Form 8802 to help ensure the application is completed accurately and in accordance with IRS requirements.

 Is Form 6166 the Same as a Tax Residency Certificate?